arturoburigo/BootcampGoStack_Challenges/Concepts/Conceitos_ReactJS/README.md

 🇺🇸 This is an application to store repositories in your portfolio, which will allow the creation, listing, update and removal of the repositories, and also allow the repositories to receive "likes".

-The application was created based on 𝗖𝗥𝗨𝗗 (Create, Read, Uptade, Delete)

 🇧🇷 Essa aplicação feita em ReactJS, possibilita adicionar e remover repositorios

-A aplicação foi criada com base no 𝗖𝗥𝗨𝗗 (Create,Read,Uptade,Delete)

 # 📚 Development
 ## The project was made using these functions of ReactJS to help with development